SemanticMediaWiki/WhatsNearby/README.md

 Whats Nearby is a small extension that adds geolocation (HTML5) detection information to templates in order for [`#ask`][smw] distance queries to generate adaptive content.

-Privacy: This extension makes actively use of the HTML5 geolocation feature (if the option is enabled).
+Privacy: This extension makes actively use of the HTML5 geolocation feature in case the `nolocation` option is not used.

 ## Requirements